 Others have reported bells ringing and voices calling from within the cemetery at night, and it's no surprise considering that more than 170,000 of London's dead are buried here.

-It's our second trip to a London hotel, this time the purpose built Langham Hotel in Marylebone.
-The hotel opened in 1865 and is said to be haunted by at least five different ghosts.
-The prolific of these ghosts is the spirit of a German prince who is said to have died after being thrown out of a window in one of the guest rooms on the upper floors of the hotel.
+The purpose built Langham Hotel in Marylebone opened in 1865 and is said to be haunted by at least five different ghosts.
+The most prolific of these ghosts is the spirit of a German prince who is said to have died after being thrown out of a window in one of the guest rooms on the upper floors of the hotel.
 There's also a spirit who has been sighted passing closed doors and solid walls.

 Advertisement ‐ Content Continues Below.